luizfelipeapo/laravel-ava/README.md

 Open `http://localhost/admin/` in browser,use username `admin` and password `admin` to login.

-This project have a base developed by AINV technology and laravel-ava for which it was used for the frontend of the elements, grid, widgets and etc.
+This project have a base developed by AINV technology, with my assistance, for which it was used for the frontend of the elements, grid, widgets and etc.